French actor Gérard Depardieu stands trial in Paris for alleged sexual assaults on film set

 Depardieu, 76, is accused of having groped a 54-year-old set dresser and a 34-year-old assistant director during filming in 2021 of "Les Volets Verts" ("The Green Shutters").

-The actor denies any wrongdoing.
-Depardieu told the judges he was prepared to answer the court’s questions.
+Depardieu, who denies any wrongdoing, told the judges that he was prepared to answer the court’s questions.

 “We will be able to show in an impartial, objective and incontestable manner that all of the accusations are lies,” his attorney, Jérémie Assous, told journalists massed outside the courtroom.